-Activity and Time (Minutes) Handouts Objectives Work and Career Readiness Pathway Competencies Session Five (In-Person Event): Prepare for the JA Inspire Event Teacher Intro (5) Creating an Elevator Pitch (15) Preparing Questions and Making a Good First Impression (20) Teacher Wrap-Up (5-10) Prepare for the JA Inspire Event Students will: Create an elevator pitch about themselves.
-Develop questions for exhibitors.
-Learn what behavior is expected at the event.
-Review a form they will use to take notes at the event.
-Self-Direction Plan for the short and long term by establishing appropriate tasks, timelines, and priorities.
-Session Six: Visit the JA Inspire Event N/A N/A Students will: Visit exhibits at the JA Inspire event.
+Activity and Time (Minutes) Handouts Objectives Work and Career Readiness Pathway Competencies Session Six: Visit the JA Inspire Event N/A N/A Students will: Visit exhibits at the JA Inspire event.
 Attend speeches and webinars at the event (if applicable).
 Complete the What I Learned section of the chart from their Learn from the Experts handout (if applicable).
 Self-Direction Plan for the short and long term by establishing appropriate tasks, timelines, and priorities.
-Session Seven: JA Inspire Personal Reflection Teacher Intro (5) Reflection and Next Steps (intro, video) (10) Personal Reflection (25) Teacher Wrap-Up (10-15) Recommended: JA Connect Career Planning activities JA Inspire Personal Reflection Students will: Evaluate personal goals and priorities based on their experiences in the JA Inspire program.
-Identify next steps, including exploration of post-high school education and networking opportunities.
+Session Seven: JA Inspire Personal Reflection Teacher Intro (5) Reflection and Next Steps (intro, video) (10) Personal Reflection (20) Teacher Wrap-Up (5-10) Recommended: JA Connect activities JA Inspire Personal Reflection Students will: Evaluate personal goals and priorities based on their experiences in the JA Inspire program.
+Identify next steps, including exploration of high school coursework and other research.
 Critical and Analytical Thinking Support a course of action with a clear and appropriate rationale.
 Creativity and Innovation Effectively develop, implement, and communicate new ideas to others.
 Understand the feasibility of implementing new ideas and methods.